turingschool/front-end-curriculum/lessons/module-2/testing-with-chai-spies.md

 even though our real code is broken, becuase our mocked implementation doesn't match the real implementation.

-The other concern is that it shouldn't really be ourresponsiblity to test code that we didn't write.
+The other concern is that it shouldn't be our responsiblity to test code that we didn't write.
 Someone else implemented `localStorage`, it's their responsibility to test that it does what it is supposed to do.
 Our responsibility is to test that all of our code uses `localStorage` correctly.

-So our other option is to leverage spies.
+The better option is to leverage spies.

 ### Spies